 While it is hard to imagine today’s world without all of the above, there is one thing that is often overlooked when it comes down to fighting diseases.
 It is plumbing.

-Read this post to find out how plumbing helped eradicate life-threatening diseases and how sanitation has saved the world to this day.
+Read this post to find out how Sacrametno plumbing company 5 Star Plumbing helped eradicate life-threatening diseases and how sanitation has saved the world to this day.

 Before we dive into our main topic of how plumbing helped (and still does) fighting diseases, let’s take a look back at the times when people in Europe and North America did not take regular baths.